You have just opened your new batch of shaving cream. It looks and smells great, but you wonder if the shaving cream will go bad.

 BB or BBE: These mean the Best Before date.

-MFE, MFG, M: If your shaving cream has any of these letters on it, it refers to the manufacturing date.
+MFE, MFG, M: If your shaving cream has any of these letters, it refers to the manufacturing date.

 The “before opening the product date” indicates how long your cream can stay fresh.
 After this date has expired, you will find that your shaving cream starts to go downhill in quality.

-The “after opening date” tells you the time in which you need to use the cream before it begins to turn bad.
-(Write the date you opened the can so that you can keep track of this time frame).
+The “after opening date” tells you when to use the cream before it turns bad.
+(Write the date you opened the can to keep track of this time frame).

 Once you open your shaving foam, the countdown has started.
 You may feel an urgency to use the product quickly before the dreaded expiry date.